Taverns in North America: Locals

-Taverns were essential for colonial Americans, especially in the rural, South where colonists learned current crop prices, engaged in trade, and heard newspapers read aloud.
+Taverns were essential for colonial Americans, especially in the rural South, where colonists learned current crop prices, engaged in trade, and heard newspapers read aloud.
 For most rural Americans, the tavern was the chief link to the greater world and played a role much like the city marketplace of medieval Europe.

 Taverns absorbed leisure hours, and games were provided.
 Horse races often began and ended at taverns, as did militia-training exercises.
 Cockfights were common.
 At upscale taverns, the gentry had private rooms or even organized a club.
 When politics was in season or the county court was meeting, political talk filled the taverns.

 Taverns served multiple functions on the Southern colonial frontier.
 Society in Rowan County, North Carolina, was divided along lines of ethnicity, gender, race, and class, but in taverns, the boundaries often overlapped, as diverse groups were brought together at nearby tables.
 Consumerism in the backcountry was limited not by ideology or culture but by distance from markets and poor transportation.
 The increasing variety of drinks served and the development of clubs indicates that genteel culture spread rapidly from London to the periphery of the English world.

 Business

 In the colonial era, in certain areas, up to 40 percent of taverns were operated by women, especially widows.
 Local magistrates, who had to award a license before a tavern could operate, preferred widows who knew the business and might otherwise be impoverished and become a charge to the county.
-The m,ain reason was that taverns started to become upper-class establishments, which called for more experienced proprietors.
+The main reason was that taverns started to become upper-class establishments, which called for more experienced proprietors.
 Only licensed ordinaries, though, were usually allowed to sell alcohol for consumption with fixed measures for fixed prices.
 Women and children were not usually welcome as fellow drinkers.
 In some instances, women and children were welcome in taverns but it was mostly a place reserved for men.
 If women were found in a tavern, they were typically considered prostitutes.
 Women would come into taverns to look for their husbands or would come with their fathers or brothers; otherwise, women were not allowed.
 The drinkers were men, and indeed, they often defined their manliness by how much alcohol they could drink at a time.
 The public held standards like keeping an orderly house, selling at prices according to the law, and not slandering other tavern keepers to avoid bad reputations.